Osteochondritis dissecans

 Non-surgical treatment is successful in 50% of the cases.
 If in late stages the lesion is unstable and the cartilage is damaged, surgical intervention is an option as the ability for articular cartilage to heal is limited.
 When possible, non-operative forms of management such as protected reduced or non-weight bearing and immobilization are used.
 Surgical treatment includes arthroscopic drilling of intact lesions, securing of cartilage flap lesions with pins or screws, drilling and replacement of cartilage plugs, stem cell transplantation, and in very difficult situation in adults joint replacement.
 After surgery rehabilitation is usually a two-stage process of unloading and physical therapy.
 Most rehabilitation programs combine efforts to protect the joint with muscle strengthening and range of motion.
-During an immobilization period, isometric exercises, such as straight leg raises, are commonly used to restore muscle loss without disturbing the cartilage of the affected joint.
+During an immobilization period, isotonic exercises, such as straight leg raises, are commonly used to restore muscle loss without disturbing the cartilage of the affected joint.
 Once the immobilization period has ended, physical therapy involves continuous passive motion (CPM) and/or low impact activities, such as walking or swimming.

 OCD occurs in 15 to 30 people per 100,000 in the general population each year.
 Although rare, it is an important cause of joint pain in physically active children and adolescents.
 Because their bones are still growing, adolescents are more likely than adults to recover from OCD; recovery in adolescents can be attributed to the bone's ability to repair damaged or dead bone tissue and cartilage in a process called bone remodeling.
 While OCD may affect any joint, the knee tends to be the most commonly affected, and constitutes 75% of all cases.
 Franz König coined the term osteochondritis dissecans in 1887, describing it as an inflammation of the bone–cartilage interface.
 Many other conditions were once confused with OCD when attempting to describe how the disease affected the joint, including osteochondral fracture, osteonecrosis, accessory ossification center, osteochondrosis, and hereditary epiphyseal dysplasia.
 Some authors have used the terms osteochondrosis dissecans and osteochondral fragments as synonyms for OCD.